I am so excited to let you in on a big surprise…

 I’ll admit the first thing I made was a bubble bath followed by sugar scrubs.
 Looking back I see that those were not necessities, tell that to your pregnant self.
 I obviously thought I needed some pampering.
 My journey into natural bath and body continued as I began the more challenging tasks of creating face wash, toner, eczema cream and the like.

 Fast forward a few years to today and I am thrilled to announce that I have three natural bath and body articles published in the current spring issue of Willow and Sage Magazine!!!
 The recipe I share with your today is one of the published articles.

-Pour your next bath with soothing Baked Apple Bath Fizzies.
+Pour your next bath with soothing DIY Baked Apple Bath Fizzies.

-In a small bowl add sweet almond oil, red soap colorant, and the optional apple fragrance oil.
+In a small bowl add sweet almond oil and optional red soap colorant.
 Stir to combine and set aside.

 Pour into bath fizzies into airtight containers and store for up to one month.
 Add a teaspoon or more into your next warm bath.

 P.S.
 If you’re out of apple pie spice, find my homemade apple pie spice recipe over on my cookbook website Bittersweet Walnut Grove.
 And if you enjoy making things for yourself too check out my book Nourishing Nature: Beauty Recipes from the Garden.